Sheffield recycling workers in suspend strike

 "We've got a new bonus scheme that we're now talking to SOVA about.

-"We've suspended our action with a view to calling it off completely if these talks we were promised go ahead."'Back to normal'
+"We've suspended our action with a view to calling it off completely if these talks we were promised go ahead."

 Mr Davies said the council had agreed to a scrutiny board meeting looking at the business model of contracting out and sub-contracting work which was "top-heavy with management".